tc39/notes/meetings/2019-06/june-5.md

 PED: Absolutely, yes.

-LBR: Second DE and DD's comments.
+LEO: Second DE and DD's comments.
 I'd like more experimentation as a library.
 It's a swiss army knife - too many things.
 Repo is complicated.
 Would like to see more examples and more widespread usage.
 Not convinced of why it's important as a native feature rather than a library.
 The points here are not convincing me, still miss some pain points.
 Stated advantages seem to be about convincing the community to use the same thing.
 If this goes to stage 1 I'd like to have better illustration how everything works.
 I like better documentation of this.
 To clarify better the points of having this as native rather than as a library.

 PED: The repo is not like a readme.
 It documents research that we've done.
 Not finalized.
 Shows ideas we could consider.
 All libs are converging on similar API.
 If you agree with motivation this is problem space that we should look into.

 SYG: I would push back on the native vs lib argument.

-LBR: I'm not yet convinced why we really need this for it to be native and why couldn't be done as library.
+LEO: I'm not yet convinced why we really need this for it to be native and why couldn't be done as library.
 I'd like to see better illustration of this.
 Why being a native feature.
 What does it enable that we cannot have as a library?

 SYG: If this were to be standard library, does that count as native to you?

-LBR: By native I mean that people have implemented in browsers.
+LEO: By native I mean that people have implemented in browsers.
 Maybe be loaded as std lib.
 Not shaped by community as lodash is.

-LBR: Don't want to block anything, just saying I might be missing some point here.
+LEO: Don't want to block anything, just saying I might be missing some point here.
 If goes to stage 1, means we're expecting further investigation on this.
 Seems people are interested in doing further investigation on this.

 SGN: Why should this be a language feature?
 Point a./ b./ and f./ all seem like the same thing to me.
 Get motivation for core operators.
 Trying to understand if this is better for Collection methods.
 You would have to create an Emitter to operate on something.